yeshealer/circles-of-peace/README.md

 What's next?
 --
-What we want, before 2022 ending is wrapping up the token research and engineering for incentive tokens @ [Optimistic Flow of Peace](https://expressionsofpeace.org/an-optimistic-flow-of-peace.png).
+What we want, before 2022 ending is wrapping up the token research and engineering for incentive tokens @ [Flow of Peace V2](https://miro.com/app/board/uXjVOX94E5k=/?share_link_id=267054985896).

-And as of 2023, a Decentralized Exchange will be initiated for those incentive tokens and for Circles for Impact, and a set of crypto tokens of abstract type $cause will be defined and minted, for the actual funding of those projects. (eg. $food $education $air $water ..)
+And as of 2023, a Decentralized Exchange will be initiated for those incentive tokens and for Circles for Impact, and along with the initial utility and appreciation tokens ($peace and $wisdom), an initial set of investment tokens of $cause(s) will be defined and minted, for the actual funding of +impact projects. (eg. $food $education $air $water ..)

  They could have been only one token, called $impact, but what we want is not that.
 We'd like to observe this diversity of challenges, and of course, see how needs interrelate and that being kept as measurable as possible.